roger-uw/HaskellQuest/README.md

      stack install th-alpha
      ```

      Some commands may take longer to complete, depending on the Internet condition and computer performance.
 The command screen may be flushed with massive progress information.
-If a command ends with a “Permission Denied” error, run it again.
+If a command ends with a `Permission Denied` error, run it again.
 This step may take 20 ~ 30 minutes in total.

 3. Start HaskellQuest

    Please download [HaskellQuest-0.1.0-alpha.1-Windows.zip](https://github.com/roger-uw/HaskellQuest/releases/download/v0.1.0-alpha.1/HaskellQuest-0.1.0-alpha.1-Windows.zip).

-   Unzip the downloaded file and you will get a folder named HaskellQuest.
+   Unzip the downloaded file and you will get a folder named `HaskellQuest`.

-   Entering the HaskellQuest folder and double-clicking startHaskellQuest.bat will start the game.
-If the game does not start in 30 seconds, enter the win-unpacked folder and find a file named HaskellQuest.exe, double-clicking this file will start the game.
+   Entering the `HaskellQuest` folder and double-clicking `startHaskellQuest.bat` will start the game.
+If the game does not start in 30 seconds, enter the `win-unpacked` folder and find a file named `HaskellQuest.exe`, double-clicking this file will start the game.

    _For non-roman alphabets users, please switch to the English input method while playing HaskellQuest._